Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Loganholme - Tanah Merah shows that there are 36 active transport stops operating in the area.
-These stops serve a mix of bus routes, with 11 individual routes in total providing 695 weekly passenger trips combined.
-The accessibility of transport in the region is rated as moderate, with residents typically located 421 meters away from the nearest transport stop.
+Loganholme - Tanah Merah has 36 active public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that together facilitate 695 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents typically residing 421 meters away from the nearest stop.

-Across all routes, service frequency averages 99 trips per day, which equates to approximately 19 weekly trips per individual stop.
+On average, there are 99 trips per day across all routes, which equates to about 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport